solana-labs/solana-web3.js/README.md

 ### Installing node modules

-To install the modules locally, use pnpm
+To install the modules locally, use `pnpm`.

-If you don't have pnpm installed:
+If you don't have `pnpm` installed:

 ```shell
 $ npm install pnpm